Ghini/ghini.tour/README.rst

-Mac do not make this task easy at all, and if you do manage to save things as I'm suggesting, they will save files without making clear which encoding you're using, causing even more trouble downstream, so if you don't feel comfortable with `vi` nor `emacs`, please just write all your panels in one office document and let me split them and save properly.
+Mac do not make this task easy at all, and if you do manage to save things as I'm suggesting, they will save files without making clear which encoding you're using, causing even more trouble downstream, so if you don't feel comfortable with ``vi`` nor ``emacs``, please just write all your panels in one office document and leave to others the task of splitting and saving them properly.

 Translate each panel to as many languages as you need, and keep the translations separated.
 If you do use text files, just keep each version in its own directory.
 If you're putting all panels in one office document, call the document as the language.

 Now to the task of pin-pointing the spots in the garden.
-Here, we have even more options, and they are all equally viable.
+We also have several options, and they are all equally viable.

 1. Do it on paper: using a realistic map of your garden, put a dot for each panel, and clearly number it.